vpalombo/PANEV/README.md

 biomart.species.sus <- as.character(list[4,1])
 ```

 The use of data preparation functions is recommended but not mandatory.
-In fact, it must be emphasized that the correct performance depends on the availability to biomaRt data access for the desired species and on its correct entrez and/or ensembl ID annotation.
+In fact, it must be emphasized that the correct performance depends on the availability to biomaRt access to data for the desired species and on its correct entrez and/or ensembl ID annotation.
 For this reason, we strongly suggest to double-check all-possible gene annotations.

 ### For genomic dataset analysis

-For genomic data, PANEV requires a specific format dataset.
-The gene list of interest must be provided as '*.txt*' file, stored in the working directory, containing three columns labelled as *ensembl\_gene\_id*, *entrezgene* and *external\_gene\_name*, respectively.
+For genomic data, PANEV requires a specific format of dataset.
+The gene list of interest must be provided as '*.txt*' file, stored in the working directory, containing three columns labeled as *ensembl\_gene\_id*, *entrezgene* and *external\_gene\_name*, respectively.

-User can create a properly formatted dataset from a simple gene list using the *panev.dataPreparation* function.
+Users can create a properly formatted dataset from a simple gene list using the *panev.dataPreparation* function.
 This function will convert the single gene list from **ensembl** to **entrez** gene ID (or vice versa), and it will add, at the same time, the **gene symbol**.

 It is recommended to run this function before using the *panev.network* command.